hphelion/documentation/vpn-multisite.md

 - VPN support PFS
 - VPN support DPD

-##Define IPsec and IKE Proposals##
+##Define IPsec and IKE proposals{#defineipsecike}

-Define the IPsec and IKE Proposals in their routers.
+Define the IPsec and IKE proposals in their routers.
 A router can support both IKEv1 and IKEv2.

 **Note:** IKEv1 is supported in most router platforms, so this configuration provides only information about how to configure the IKEv1.